This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 So that means you cannot be as specific with the targeting as you can be with the map widget, which allows you to create a map for any particular city.

-If the inspiring search box is the best performing widget that Booking.com recommends, it means that Booking.com affiliates make the most money by promoting the most popular destinations in particular countries.
+If Booking.com recommends the inspiring search box, it is likely that Booking.com affiliates make the most money by promoting the most popular destinations in particular countries.
 This obviously makes sense; that’s why they are popular destinations in the first place.

 Therefore, if you want to focus on just the Booking.com affiliate program, it makes sense to mainly focus on content around the top-visited destinations.